ZuhairGhias/Detour/README.md

 # Detour

-##Content Packs that are excluded from git
+## Content Packs that are excluded from git:
 * StarterContent
 * KiteDemo
 * RoadNetwork